plotly/orca/README.md

 We want to export not just plotly `"data"/"layout"`, but dashboard print and thumbnail views.
 Eventually, we could even export plotly animations to gifs.
-Moreover, we probably want some export types to be open-source while others streambed only.
+Moreover, we probably want some export types to be open-source while others streambed-only.
 Therefore, this package defines a _component_ framework.
 See `src/component/` for two examples.

 Each component has an `inject`, a `parse`, a `render` and a `convert` method: